lisaengineeringteam/homeassistantfrontend/gallery/src/pages/design.home-assistant.io/editing.markdown

 ## Development

-You can develop design.home-assistant.io locally by checking out [the Home Assistant frontend repository](https://github.com/home-assistant/frontend).
+You can develop design.home-assistant.io locally by checking out [the Third Eye frontend repository](https://github.com/home-assistant/frontend).
 The command to run the gallery is `gallery/script/develop_gallery`.
 It will automatically open a browser window and load the development version of the website.

 ## Creating a page